 Today, we’re taking a break from the craziness of all the holiday hooplahs out there for something super inspiring.
 It’s really the only title I could come up with for this one.
 Because when our friend Martin at Britsnap Weddings let me drool over these photos from a wedding he photographed, I knew I had to stalk down the fabulously talented bride and share them with all of you.

 The wedding of Maggie Casey + Bradley Adams took place on a glorious day on October 12, 2013.
 I was lucky enough to have a quick interview of sorts with the talented gal who shall henceforth be known as my best friend.
 (No, that isn’t remotely creepy.
 Once you see these photos, you’ll want her to be your friend, too.)
-If any of you have ever planned a wedding before, you know what it takes to pull off an event like this.
+If any of you have ever planned a wedding before, you know what it takes to pull off an event like this, even down to the wedding guest book.
 One of the reasons I’m so enamored with it all, is that Maggie isn’t a party professional planner.
 She just did what she loved and went for it.
 So without further ado, a little (oh-so-inspiring) Q + A.

 Where was your wedding held?